0 0

 The following are some of the sections:

-• Review of a Google Business Profile
+• Analysis of a Google Business Profile

 • An evaluation of your internet reputation